Ho Chi Minh City To Phnom Penh: Best Ways To Travel

 Duration: 50 minutes

-Cost: $110.00+ per person
+Cost: $120.00+ per person

-Now flying is a super popular way to travel from Ho Chi Minh City to Phnom Penh. this is for sure the most efficient and fastest way to travel from Vietnam to Cambodia.
-Though this will only be the case if it is within your travel budget.
+Now flying is a super way to get to Phnom Penh and is certainly the most efficient and fastest.
+Though this will only be the case if it’s within your travel budget.

-Luckily there are plenty of airlines that operate this route including Vietnam Airlines, Cambodia Angkor Air, and VietJet.
+Luckily, there are plenty of airlines that operate this route including Vietnam Airlines, Cambodia Angkor Air, and VietJet.
 If you manage to book far enough in advance then you should be able to find some better prices than waiting until the last minute.

+The flight time is just 50 minutes between these two cities, quickly turning a 7-hour plus journey into less than an hour.
 Though what you do need to keep in mind is the travel time to and from the airport, as well as being at the airport 3 hours before departure.
 There will also be extra time going through immigration in Cambodia.

-So in reality it isn’t actually that quick of a journey for such a high price.
+In Ho Chi Minh City, the airport you will be flying out from is called Tan Son Nhat International Airport (SGN).
+Luckily, it is only located about 8 kilometers from the main tourist area.
 The best and easiest way is by taking a Grab car which should cost you 80,000 – 150,000 VND / $3.50 – $6.50.
 This is a much better option than dealing with the hassle of a taxi.

 arriving at phnom penh international airport